alanfischer/singing-santa-hacking/README.md

 I got my ESP32 with WLED flashed wired in.
 It is flakey, I suspect it doesn't have enough juice on the 3.3v line to run the esp.
 I probably need to power it separately from the 22v line with another regulator?

 And now I touched the 3.3v line to the wrong thing and BOOM.
 It's fired.
 What I think is the 3.3v regular is now not really doing anything.
 I'm going to replace that & see what happens.

+TODO: Verify the input voltage to what I suspect is the 3.3v regulator is the 22v coming from the supply.
+If not, find out where the 22v is going.
+Heck maybe we fried the 22v supply and thats no longer 22vs?